Arizona Medical Board Attorney | Lawyers for AZ Medicine License Issues

 Reporting a Criminal Charge to the Arizona Board of Medicine

 Doctors who currently hold a valid license with the Arizona Medical Board or pending applicants must notify the Board of Nursing of any criminal charge that may affect patient safety within ten business days.
 Learn what crimes an individual must report and the potential discipline that can come with it.

 Physician Health Program (PHP)

-In lieu of disciplinary action the Arizona Medical Board may allow a physician to enter various PHP agreements which handles the post-treatment monitoring, education and intervention of allopathic physicians who suffer from substance abuse or dependence, medical, psychiatric, psychological or behavioral health disorders that affect their ability to safely practice.
-Types of PHP Agreements:
+In lieu of disciplinary action, the Arizona Medical Board may allow a physician to enter various PHP agreements which handle the post-treatment monitoring, education, and intervention of allopathic physicians who suffer from substance abuse or dependence, medical, psychiatric, psychological, or behavioral health disorders that affect their ability to practice safely.

 - Stipulated Health Agreement: A confidential, non-public monitoring agreement for psychological, psychiatric, behavioral or physical health problems issued by medical boards.
 This can last anywhere from six months to five years or more.